 You can camp with your own tent, rent a tent in the park, or stay in a cabin.
 If you prefer to stay outside of the park and visit during the day, there are many accommodation options along Thanarat Road, which runs from Pak Chong down to Mu Si and the Khao Yai gates.

 Khao Yai National Park is a hiker’s paradise!
 There are numerous trails you can take via foot or bicycle, and lots of waterfalls to visit.
 A ranger is recommended for hiking.
-For an excellent guide to the park, click here.
+For our guide to the park, click here.
 Visiting this National Park is one of the best things to do in Thailand.

 4. Koh Chang